beneath-hq/beneath/README.md

 ## 🛒 License

 This repository contains the full source code for Beneath.
-It consists of an open-source core licensed under the MIT license, plus several source-available components found in the `ee` directory, most notably the Beneath UI.

-The source-available components are free to use unless you intend to offer Beneath as a service.
-You can find more details in the `contributing/` directory.
+We have not yet picked a source code license for the project, but will do so soon.
+You can read more about our considerations [here](https://github.com/beneath-hq/beneath/blob/master/contributing/08-license.md).